Jamazi4/bimcat/node-notes.md

 - cache node outputs
 - now runtime has liveNodeIds - need to use this to store nodes output so eval doesn't go through the same node couple of times
+- group node adding slot when connecting to already connected for a swap
+- pset/psetKeyValue